-When you are walking through a crowded area, especially when coming out of a show or after the fireworks at night, hold onto your child.
+When walking through a crowded area in the park, hold onto your child.
 Either hold their hand or put your hand on their shoulder or neck.
-By physically touching your child at all times, you will be able to keep track of them easier.
-They won’t be as tempted to wander off.
-And, if they do wander, you will know it faster.
-Teach your child that it is a rule for them to stay in physical contact with you at all times when in crowds.
+Physically touching your child at all times allows you keep track of them easier.
+Teach your child that they must stay in physical contact with you at all times when in crowds.

 Walk Beside Me, Not Behind Me

 Do not let your child walk behind you!
-If they stop to look at something or wander off in a different direction, you may not know it until it’s too late if they are behind you.
-Make them either walk in front of you or beside you so that you can keep your eyes on them at all times.
-It’s also easier to put your hands on them to keep them close if they are in front of or beside you.
-This is a hard one, especially when you walk faster than your child.
-But, it is very important for you to train yourself and your child to keep them in eyesight at all times.
+If they stop to look at something or wander off in a different direction, you may not know it until it’s too late.
+Make them walk in front of you or beside you so that you can keep your eyes on them at all times.
+It’s also easier to keep them close if they are in front of or beside you.
+This can be hard if you walk faster than your child.
+But, it is very important to train yourself to keep your child in eyesight at all times.

 Carry the Little Ones

-Getting lost is not something that just happens to little kids.
-Remember your older kids too.
-Talk to them about what to do if they get separated from the family.
+Older kids can get lost too.
+So, keep your older kids safe at Disney World by talking to them about what to do if they get separated from the family.
 Have a plan for them too.
 My friend, Mary, didn’t think about this with her 9-year-old until she was in the parks.
 When she asked him what he would do if they got separated, he didn’t know.
 She had to do some quick teaching!
-Likewise, teenagers may not know as much as you think they do.
-So be sure to talk to them to make sure they know what they’re doing.
+Likewise, teenagers may not know as much about the parks as you think they do.
+Be sure to talk to them and make sure they know what they’re doing.

-If your older kids have their own cell phones, that can make it easier to find each other if separated.
-However, remember that sometimes it’s hard to hear a cell phone ring.
-Even with a cell phone, it may be hard to get in touch with one another.
-You will need to have a plan in place in case the phones aren’t working for whatever reason.
+Even if your older kids have their own cell phones, it may be hard to get in touch with them while at Disney World.
+Sometimes you can’t hear your phone ring or the battery may die.
+You need to have a plan in place in case the phones aren’t working for whatever reason.

 Have a Meeting Place

-If your kids are old enough to go off on their own, be sure they know where and when to meet back up with you.
+If your kids are old enough to go off on their own, be sure they know where and when to meet up with you.
 Make sure they have a watch or phone with them so they can keep track of time too.
 Even if your kids aren’t going off on their own, give them a place to meet in the event that you get separated.
 This will make finding one another a little easier.
-It also doesn’t hurt to tell them about cast members and their name tags too!

 Make Sure They Can Use Disney Transportation

 Make sure your older kids know the name of your hotel.
 If you drove to the park, make sure they know where the car is parked.
-You can also take a picture of the car’s location and texted it to your children.
+Take a picture of the car’s location and text it to your children.
 This way, they can meet you at the hotel or car if necessary.
 Additionally, make sure your older kids know how to use Disney transportation.
-This will make it easier for them to get themselves to wherever they need to be without you.
-We sometimes think teens will automatically know how to do this, but they may not.
+Then they can get themselves to wherever they need to be.
+Sometimes, we think teens automatically know how to do this, but they may not.
 Spending a few minutes talking about it can give you a lot of peace of mind later on.